abaldeweg/components/README.md

 Events

+- open-menu
 - close-menu

-The component needs you to have a nstzructuire like this.
+The component needs you to have a structure like this.

 ```html
 <ul class="offcanvas_nav">